TrymArve/Open-Loop-Optimization-of-LTI-Systems/README.md

 Read the *"Open Loop Optimization of LTI systems.pdf"* document to get an overview of the full and reduced batch approaches to dynamic optimization of LTI systems.
 Then download the example script and play around with it!

-This is not related to the rest of the QP-repository, but I added it here.
-I wrote this quickly, and there may be errors.
-If you find any, let me know 🙂 If you have any questions, or would like me to add something, please contact me.
+If you find any errors, let me know 🙂 (I have not tested this extensively) If you have any questions, or would like me to add something, please contact me.
 Either by mail: tagabrie@ntnu.no, or by some other means.

 The example script uses the functions found in the "MATLAB Functions" folder, but they are also included directly in the script.